6 Types of Governance Explained: Meaning and Dimensions

 • Relationship between political leaders and supervisors of public services or private services,

-• Aims and Objectives of Supervisors of public services.
+• Aims and Objectives of Supervisors of Public Services.

 Accountability has been considered in terms of satisfactory service delivery to the citizens and how much effect the people’s participation in the policymaking process of governance.